Mohamed-Elgouhary/RoboRacer-Configuring-the-VESC-and-Hokuyo-10LX-Ethernet-Connection-Setup/README.md

 **4. Updating the Firmware on the VESC**

-The first thing you’ll need to do is to update the firmware onboard the VESC.
-Depending on the version of the VESC tool you’re using, you’ll need to go through different steps to enable servo out from the ppm port on the VESC.
+The first thing you’ll need to do is update the firmware onboard the VESC.
+Depending on the version of the VESC tool you’re using, you’ll need to go through different steps to enable servo out from the PPM port on the VESC.

 With VESC Tool versions released after Mar.
-31 2021, you can use the latest default firmware.
+31, 2021, you can use the latest default firmware.
 And to enable servo out, go to App Settings > General > Enable Servo Output in the VESC Tool to enable servo out.

 ![image](https://github.com/user-attachments/assets/8277efbe-efba-43c5-8e68-cc1d3471e924)

-Before VESC Tool version 2.05, you can enable servo out by using a non-default firmware.
+Before VESC Tool version 2.05, you could enable servo out by using a non-default firmware.
 On the left side of the screen, click on the Firmware tab.
-On bottom left of the page, check the Show non-default firmwares check box.
+On the bottom left of the page, check the Show non-default firmwares check box.
 On the right, you should see extra firmware options show up.
 Select the VESC_servoout.bin option.
 Afterwards, on the bottom right of the page, press the button with the down arrow to update the firmware on the connected VESC.
 A status bar at the bottom of the page will show firmware update status.
 After it’s finished, follow the prompt on screen.

 ![image](https://github.com/user-attachments/assets/fce508b7-6d8d-485c-9482-1b1b0e0ff884)